hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       If defined, this value will be used as the default protocol type for all services registered with the central configuration.
       This can be overridden by using the
       [protocol annotation](/docs/platform/k8s/connect.html#consul-hashicorp-com-connect-service-protocol)
-      directly on any pod spec.
+      directly on any Pod spec.

       - <a name="v-connectinject-centralconfig-proxydefaults" href="#v-connectinject-centralconfig-proxydefaults">`proxyDefaults`</a> (`string: "{}"`) -
       This value is a raw json string that will be applied to all Connect proxy sidecar pods.
 It can include any valid configuration